Just as grease clogs your arteries, it clogs the local sewer district's and County's arteries--the sewer system.

 Turn used cooking oil into Biodiesel!
 Rather than dumping used cooking oil down the kitchen sink, which can lead to costly visits by the plumber, residents now have a new, free recycling resource at their fingertips – a public cooking oil drop off depot where every gallon collected will be transformed into low carbon biodiesel.

-Additional residential used cooking oil drop-off locations:
+Residential used cooking oil drop-off locations:

 To locate other nearby disposal options for residential used cooking oil, enter the phrase "recycle used cooking oil, Seattle" in a search engine such as Google or Bing.